Skip to main content

 Pediatric Cardiac Anesthesiology Fellowship

 Our fellows train within the nationally recognized Heart Center at Lurie Children’s, participating in more than 400 pediatric cardiac surgeries and 1,000 catheterization procedures annually.
-Our newly constructed, state-of-the-art, 360-bed facility is located in the heart of downtown Chicago, adjacent to Lake Michigan and Water Tower Place.
+Our newly constructed, state-of-the-art, 360-bed facility is located in the heart of downtown Chicago.

 Supported by world-class faculty, innovative research opportunities, and a structured curriculum, our fellows exceed ACGME requirements and graduate ready to lead in the evolving field of pediatric cardiac anesthesiology.